Laser Photocoagulation for Age-Related Macular Degeneration (AMD)

 as you recover.

 You will need close follow-up care with your eye care provider.
-He or she will watch
+They will watch you

-you for complications.
+for complications.
 The provider will continue to manage your treatment for AMD.
+Tell

-Tell your provider right away if you have reduced vision.
-Or if you have more eye
+your provider right away if you have reduced vision.
+Or if you have more eye redness,

 Your vision may be blurry after the surgery.
 Remember that the surgery does often